viamrobotics/viam-cpp-sdk/src/viam/examples/README.md

 viam-cpp-sdk/build/viam/examples/[component name]/example_[component name]
 ```

+# Module examples
+Examples:
+  - simple
+  - complex
+  - tflite

+These examples go through how to create custom modular resources using Viam's C++ SDK, and how to connect them to a Robot.
+Refer to each directory's README file for more information.

 # Generic Examples

 ## Project example
 This example shows how to setup a simple CMake-based project that uses Viam's C++ SDK.

-## Module example
-This example goes through how to create custom modular resources using Viam's C++ SDK, and how to connect it to a Robot.

 ## Dial Example